-It may appear from Figs. ?? and ??
-8a-b, 9a-b that AC eddies that interact with the least persistent blocks become weaker and fast-moving again from day +4 onwards.
-To some extent, the same is true at times over +7 days for AC eddies that contribute to more persistent blocks (not shown).
+It may appear from Figs. 8 and 9 that AC eddies that interact with the least persistent blocks become weaker and fastmoving again from day +4 onwards.
+To some extent, the same is true at times over +7 days for AC eddies that contribute to

+310 more persistent blocks (not shown).
 While it is true that such AC eddies do weaken and speed up at these times, the block is no longer present at these time steps, so these eddies are no longer contributing with blocks.
-However, there appears to be a significant result in the PAC domain for DJF in that the least persistent blocks are associated with the strongest AC eddies at around day -4 AC eddies contributing to the shortest 25% of blocks do not intensify as strongly here before entering a block.
-On the other hand, AC eddies contributing to the longest PAC blocks intensify by about 120 m from days -3 to +1, which is double the amount seen in the ATL domain in DJF.
-Associated with this marked increase in intensity, these AC eddies also move significantly faster than eddies contributing to shorter blocks (Fig. 8d, f).
-This speed discrepancy at the point of absorption is only also observed in MAM (Fig. ??b), where the mean eddy strength is considerably higher than foreddies contributing to longer blocks.
-In all domains at all times of yearA4), which suggests that AC eddy speed is usually not a reliable indicator of how long a block may persist for.
-In both domains in JJA (and MAM, Fig. A4), AC eddies that contribute to the shortest 25% of blocks do not markedly intensify upon entering a block like those entering longer blocks do, underlying the more transient nature of these shorter-lived block events.
+However, there appears to be a significant result in the PAC domain for DJF in that the least persistent blocks are associated with the strongest AC eddies at around day -4 (Fig. 8b), where the mean eddy strength is considerably higher than for eddies contributing to longer blocks.

+Figure 8.
+As in Fig. 7, but showing the characteristics of AC eddies that contribute to blocks of different persistences, for DJF only.
+Block persistence is determined by the percentiles shown in Fig. 5.
+The mean characteristics of the AC eddies contributing to blocks with a persistence in the first quartile (least persistent) are shown in dotted lines, second quartile in dashed lines, third quartile in dash-dotted lines, and fourth quartile (most persistent) in a solid line.

+In all domains at all times of year, AC eddies that contribute to the shortest 25% of blocks do not markedly intensify upon entering a block like those entering longer blocks do, underlying the more transient nature of these shorter-lived block events.

 It is therefore possible that the lack of intensification of AC eddies upon entering a block could be a signal that the block will not persist.

-As in Fig. ??, but for JJA only.
+Figure 9.
+As in Fig. 8, but for JJA only.